Why Every Trader Must Follow The Central Banks Closely

 Contrary to what you might think, central banks want to inform the market about their intentions.
 They do this in order to ensure that price remains stable and under control and so as to avoid large volatile swings in price.

 A volatile currency is bad for domestic businesses as they import and export goods, so central banks release information in order to assist traders in pricing their currency.
 This article will explain when every trader should follow central bank policy and give a brief run down of the key central banks from the major nations, with links to their websites.
+In addition, understanding central bank actions can provide traders with a significant edge in forex markets, where currency values fluctuate based on policy announcements.
+For instance, traders who monitor these policies can anticipate shifts in exchange rates and adjust their strategies accordingly, potentially leading to more informed trading decisions.
+Moreover, in the dynamic world of forex trading, staying updated with central bank communications helps mitigate risks associated with unexpected market movements.
+This approach not only aids in short-term trades but also supports long-term investment planning by highlighting trends in monetary policy that influence global economies.

 Isn’t fundamental analysis pointless?

 Perhaps you have heard the explanation that all the news is already priced into the chart.
-Well, that explanation is not only unhelpful, but it is also untrue
+Well, that explanation is not only unhelpful, but it is also untrue.

 When you think for a moment it becomes obvious too;